mlikhitha33-ship-it/multi-channel-A-B-testing-Lead-Optimization/README.md

 ## EDA Summary and Next Steps

 EDA pointed to one pattern worth testing: VarA_ShortForm may be converting more visitors at the cost of lead quality.
-A boxplot difference isn't a statistical result, so this gets a formal test next.
+A boxplot difference isn't a statistical result, so this gets a formal hypothesis test next.
 The other EDA observations (bounce behavior, the CPC channel artifact) were explanatory, not testable claims.

-Three validation checks already confirmed the experiment was set up correctly (full detail in Randomization checks):
+Three validation checks already confirmed the experiment was set up correctly :

 | Validation Check | Test | Result |
 |---|---|---|